-Preventive Measures in Place Suspected or confirmed cases of COVID-19 are subject to mandatory isolation at a Government of Zambia-designated health facility.
-All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms.
-Health screening at all entry points.
-Nakonde border closed but essential goods including fuel allowed to enter the country.
-Businesses to open on 14th and 15th May 2020 to allow Nakonde Town residents to purchase and stock up essential food stocks.
-International flights in Ndola, Livingstone and Mfuwe suspended until further notice.
-The Kenneth Kaunda International Airport in Lusaka to remain open until further notice.
-Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering.
-Schools, universities and other educational institutions closed till further notice. bars, and nightclubs, to remain closed.
-Restaurants, cinemas, gymnasiums, and casinos to open but must adhere to the stipulated public health guidelines.
-Hotels and lodges should consider resuming normal operations.
-Police to restrict numbers of people visiting inmates and suspects in police detention.
-Prison authorities to ensure detention facilities are not overcrowded.
-Social distancing of at least one to two meters to be observed.
-Social gatherings banned.
-Ministry of Health has set up the Epidemic Preparedness Fund amounting to Kwacha 57 million (app.
-US\$3.17 million).
-Cabinet approved a COVID-19 Contingency and Response Plan with a Budget of 659 Mill.
+- Suspected or confirmed cases of COVID-19 are subject to mandatory isolation at a Government of Zambia-designated health facility. - All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms. - Health screening at all entry points. - Nakonde border reopened to cargo after conclusion of implementation of targeted measures. - International flights in Ndola, Livingstone and Mfuwe suspended until further notice.
+The Kenneth Kaunda International Airport in Lusaka to remain open until further notice. - Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering. - Schools, universities and other educational institutions closed till further notice, while bars, and nightclubs, remain closed. - Restaurants, cinemas, gymnasiums, and casinos to open but must adhere to the stipulated public health guidelines. - Hotels and lodges should consider resuming normal operations. - Police to restrict numbers of people visiting inmates and suspects in police detention. - Prison authorities to ensure detention facilities are not overcrowded. - Social distancing of at least one to two meters to be observed. - Social gatherings banned. - Ministry of Health has set up the Epidemic Preparedness Fund amounting to Kwacha 57 million (app.
+US\$3.17 million). - Cabinet approved a COVID-19 Contingency and Response Plan with a Budget of 659 Mill.
 Kwacha (app.
-US\$36.6 M) under the Disaster Management and Mitigation Unit.
-Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the outbreak.
-Mandatory wearing of face masks in public places announced on 16th April 2020 Trade Facilitation / Business To support easing of liquidity, Government to release Kwacha 2.5 billion (app.
+US\$36.6 M) under the Disaster Management and Mitigation Unit. - Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the outbreak. - Mandatory wearing of face masks in public places announced on 16th April 2020 - To support easing of liquidity, Government to release Kwacha 2.5 billion (app.
 US\$140 Mill) to reduce arrears owed to domestic supplies of goods and services, pay outstanding arrears of pensioners and retirees.